momoDevDL/huffmanFileCompressor/README.md

 # HuffmanFileCompressor

-building a file compressor using huffman encryption method
+building a file compressor using huffman encryption method plus adding as a bonus an archiving script in python.